gilann/Classic-Cookie-Challenge/README.md

 ##### isChecked, indicates if the node is checked or not, false means not checked and true means checked

 4. Methods of Node objects
-##### getNeighbours, gets all the neighbours of a node
+#### getNeighbours, gets all the neighbours of a node

-5. For object creation and to populat and find result var cookie1 =  new Cookie(4,4); //create a cookie
+5. For object creation and to populate and find result

+var cookie1 =  new Cookie(4,4); //create a cookie

 cookie1.populate();             //populate it